-- Geschwindigkeitswahrnehmung (1) (remove)
+- Geschwindigkeitswahrnehmung (1) (entfernen)

 - Basic Conditions for the Implementation of Speed Adaptation Technologies in Germany (2004)